Covivo/mobicoop/README.md

 - Run npm install after each pull

+### How to create my own front application

+Because Mobicoop is a monorepo, you can ask yourself you to create & dev on you own front-end application.
+Monicoop comes with a simple script to run, it will create a canvas skeletton based on mobicoop front-end & link the main bundle to it.

+`mkdir -p ../path/to/newFront`

+`npm run create-front-canvas ../path/to/newFront`

+☢️ *Do not forget to commit into monorepo  ( & create branch if needed) when you edit bundle files* ☣️

 ### Licence
 Mobicoop software is owned by Mobicoop cooperative.
 Mobicoop cooperative is opened to any individual, company or public authority who wish to become a shareholder.
 In order to increase the impact of our platform to any sort of clients whatever type of contractual relationship theyu require, Mobicoop software is dual-licensed: